Cache Plugin

 Quick Start

-Add the cache plugin to your client and wrap your endpoint return types with CachingWrapper<T> to enable metadata and helper methods.
+Wrap endpoint return types with CachingWrapper<T> to enable cache metadata and control methods:

 import { createApiClient, get } from 'endpoint-fetcher';